JamesDarby345/Volumetric_Instance_to_Mesh/README.md

 2. Run a instance to midline volume conversion script, differences, pros and cons of each method are commented in the script and explained below.
 3. Run the midline_to_obj.py file to convert the midline volume to .obj files.

+If you want to visualise the data after any of these steps, I recommend dragging it into 3D Slicer, and hit the crosshair icon to center the view on the data.

 All outputs will be saved in the target folder
 Ex:
 02000_02000_02000/02000_02000_02000_fb_avg_mask_thinned.nrrd